 Q: Why are we issued so little courtesy permit punches?

 A: When customers utilize these cards the waste is hauled to a landfill where North Central is charged.
 In order to keep our customers monthly bills down we have to keep our costs down as well.
 North Central Solid Waste issues these cards to residential account holders without a past due balance, commercial accounts will not be issued to commercial accounts.

 A: Yes, at our Transfer Stations Alcalde and Tierra Amarilla.
 Prices vary by the size of the tire.
 Passenger tires start at $3.00, one permit punch is equal to disposing of 2 passenger tires.

-A: Rates for 2017 have remained the same as previous year.
-County resients $18.00 per month, City customers $17.28 per month, Santa Fe County customers $27.00 per month.
+A: Rates for 2018 will reflect an 11% increase for Rio Arriba County residents.
+The rates are as follows: County residents $20.27 per month, City customers $17.28 per month, Santa Fe County customers $27.00 per month.
 Commercial rates are based on services provided and size of dumpster.

 Q: Is the county going to remain with North Central?

 A: At this time the Board of Directors have discussed the issue and have decided to remain one entity.